olaulau/mumble-server-web-enhanced/INSTALL.md

 This project is directly derived from the sources found in the old mumble-server-web package sources.
 This package isn't available any more, because it was very simple, and unmaintained.
 Thus, last version (under Ubuntu 12.04) didn't worked out-of-the-box.

-The '-enhanced' version has the same requirements as original,  so here are instructions to make the old package work on your system, which should ensure that '-enhanced' version will work.
+The '-enhanced' version has the same requirements as the original, so here are instructions to make the old package work on your system, which should ensure that the '-enhanced' version will work.

 The base